MelanX/SkyblockBuilder/docs/1.17.x/user/user.md

 spawn points to the default ones.
 To add the spawns, you need to be within the range specified in the config.

 ## Teleporting back to home island
-If home command is enabled in the config, you can teleport back to your teams island with `/skyblock home`.
+If home command is enabled in the config, you can teleport back to your teams' island with `/skyblock home`.

 ## Teleporting to spawn island
 If teleporting to spawn is enabled in the config, you can teleport to spawn island with `/skyblock spawn`.